George Romney 1968 presidential campaign: Polling

 The table below shows what percentage George Romney received in the Gallup Poll results for the Republican Party nomination during the 1968 presidential election.
 Also shown is how far behind he was from front-runner Richard Nixon.
 The poll numbers dropped after the "brainwashing" comment was made on August 31, 1967.

 Aftermath

 Following Nixon's election, Romney was named to the cabinet as Secretary of Housing and Urban Development.
 He served in that office until the beginning of Nixon's second term in January 1973.
 During his four years there, Romney and Nixon battled each other on both personal and policy matters.

 His son, Mitt Romney, ran for president himself in 2008 and was the Republican nominee in 2012, but lost to President Barack Obama.
-Taking into account the failure of his father's presidential campaign, as well as personally witnessing his mother's unsuccessful 1970 try for the U.S. Senate, helped form Mitt's more cautious political personality.
+Taking into account the failure of his father's presidential campaign, as well as personally witnessing his mother's unsuccessful 1970 campaign for the U.S. Senate, helped form Mitt's more cautious political personality.